When to Apply

-The purpose of the Temporary license is to allow you to practice while you complete the educational requirements for Massage Technician Certification.
-File an application for Temporary Massage Technician Certification if you
+The purpose of a Temporary Massage Technician Certification is to allow you to practice while you complete educational requirements.
+File an application for Temporary Massage Technician Certification if you:

 Requirements for All Applicants